XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Good selection of European stocks and ETFs
+• Good coverage of European stocks and ETFs

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :